Vinai

 Think of the progression through the meal in three registers.
 The early courses orient you in aromatic territory: fresh herbs, acid-bright dipping sauces, and raw preparations that establish the kitchen's flavor vocabulary.
 Mid-meal, the cooking shifts toward fire and patience, the kinds of preparations that take hours and arrive as evidence of that labor.
 The final register, typically where Hmong family cooking ends, is rice and broth, a quieter but deeply satisfying close that resists the Western impulse to finish with sweetness and spectacle.

 That structure is not accidental.
 It mirrors how Hmong communal meals actually work, where the table builds progressively rather than announcing itself with a dramatic opener and fading.
-For diners accustomed to the progression logic of, say, a tasting menu at Alinea in Chicago or Lazy Bear in San Francisco, Vinai offers a structural parallel but with entirely different culinary DNA underneath.
+For diners accustomed to the progression logic of, say, a tasting menu at Alinea in Chicago or Lazy Bear in San Francisco, Vinai offers a structural parallel with different culinary DNA underneath.
 The scaffolding is familiar; the content is not.

 Vinai in the Context of Minneapolis's Indigenous and Diaspora Dining